 Who would have ever thought we would all be sitting here using the expression “The defending World Series champion Chicago Cubs.”
 Well, that is exactly what we are doing, and they did it in style too.
 After “flat steamrolling” through the regular season with a record of 103-59, winning the National League Central by a whopping 17.5 games.
 Due to one Pirates vs Cubs game having been canceled, the team entered into the postseason as the overwhelming favorites.
 They beat the Giants in four games in the divisional series.
 In the National League Championship Series, they faced off against the Los Angeles Dodgers.

 They struggled early in the series against the Dodgers, falling behind two games to one, but they won the next three.
-They moved onto the World Series, where they faced off against the Cleveland Indians in one of the most memorable World Series's ever played.
-The Cubs entered, again, as overwhelming favorites, but the Indians raced out to a 3-1 series lead, and found themselves, and in the fourth inning of game five, found themselves to be 18 outs from pulling off one of the biggest upsets in recent memory.
+They moved on to the World Series, where they faced off against the Cleveland Indians in one of the most memorable World Series ever played.
+The Cubs entered, again, as overwhelming favorites, but the Indians raced out to a 3-1 series lead and found themselves, in the fourth inning of game five, found themselves to be 18 outs from pulling off one of the biggest upsets in recent memory.
 That is why they play the game.
-The Cubs scored three in the fourth, won game five, won game six comfortably 9-3, and then won one of the greatest game seven's in baseball history 8-7 in 10 innings.
-Other than settling arbitration with numerous players such as Kris Bryant, the Cubs did very little this off season.
+The Cubs scored three in the fourth, won game five, won game six comfortably 9-3, and then won one of the greatest game seven performances in baseball history 8-7 in 10 innings.
+Other than settling arbitration with numerous players such as Kris Bryant, the Cubs did very little this offseason.

-One of his first moves upon arriving in Chicago was to sign former Red Sox ace Jon Lester to a six-year, 155 million dollar contract in 2014.
+One of his first moves upon arriving in Chicago was to sign former Red Sox ace Jon Lester to a six-year, 155 million-dollar contract in 2014.
 Besides that, he continued to watch these young talents grow.
-The centerpiece of his efforts is third basemen Kris Bryant.
-In 2015, he won the Rooke of the Year award, batting .275 with 26 home runs and 99 RBI’s.
-He followed that up by winning the MVP award in 2016, batting .292 with 39 home runs and 102 RBI’s.
-Then Bryant wen to to lead the led the Cubs to their first World Series victory in a century.
+The centerpiece of his efforts is third basemen, Kris Bryant.
+In 2015, he won the Rooke of the Year award, batting .275 with 26 home runs and 99 RBIs.
+He followed that up by winning the MVP award in 2016, batting .292 with 39 home runs and 102 RBIs.
+Then Bryant went on to lead the led the Cubs to their first World Series victory in a century.
 His numbers fell off a little bit in 2017, but that is not expected to last into 2018.
 The rest of the Cubs prospects have reached their full potential alongside him as well.
 First basemen Anthony Rizzo may very well win an MVP award protecting Bryant in that lineup at some point.
 Addison Russell is another one of these young talented shortstops.
-Javier Baez has settled in at second base.
-Expect another great season from the Cubs in 2019.
+Javier Baez has settled in at the second base.

-Under the direction of Theo Epstein the Chicago Cubs have elevated themselves into being one of baseball’s best teams.
+Under the direction of Theo Epstein, the Chicago Cubs have elevated themselves into being one of baseball’s best teams.
 The team is loaded with talent all over the field.
-After their late season meltdown which saw them lose the National League Central to the Milwaukee Brewers at the buzzer, they were forced to play a Wild Card game against the Rockies.
-The team ran out of gas, and Epstein knew what is biggest task was this offseason, fix the bullpen.
+After their late-season meltdown which saw them lose the National League Central to the Milwaukee Brewers at the buzzer, they were forced to play a Wild Card game against the Rockies.
+The team ran out of gas, and Epstein knew what his biggest task was this offseason, fix the bullpen.